KczBen/rs-linux-autoconnect/README.md

 The library hooks into the `jack_activate()` function to make JACK connections to Rocksmith 2014.

 ## How to use
 Download the latest version from the Releases tab.
-Extract it anywhere on your system, and put `LD_PRELOAD=/path/to/librsshim.so %command%` in the Steam launch arguments for Rocksmith 2014.
+Place it anywhere on your system, and put `LD_PRELOAD=/path/to/librsshim.so %command%` in the Steam launch arguments for Rocksmith 2014.

 The shim must be loaded with `LD_PRELOAD` to have priority over the real `jack_activate` function.